Naeim Giladi: Anti-Zionism

-Alternatively, historian Moshe Gat argues that there was little direct connection between the bombings and the exodus of Jewish refugees.
+Historian Moshe Gat argued that there was little direct connection between the bombings and the exodus of Jewish refugees.
 Gat questions the guilt of the alleged Jewish bombthrowers who were found guilty in an Iraqi court of having perpetrated one of the bombings.
 He cites a rumour that a Christian Iraqi army officer "known for his anti-Jewish views", was initially arrested for the crime, but was evidently not charged despite the large number of explosive materials matching those used in an earlier synagogue bombing that were allegedly found in his home.
 He further cites a long history of anti-Jewish bomb-throwing incidents in Iraq.

 Contemporary Israeli officials and mainly Mordechai Ben Porat and Shlomo Hillel, prominent figures at the Iraqi Zionist underground, vehemently deny the charges.
 An internal investigation conducted in Israel in 1960 found no proof of an order to execute such an attack.
 More possible responsible parties have been suggested, such as the Iraqi CID and the Muslim Brotherhood.